 Among the many fantastic updates coming to Student Subscription in July is the addition of a glossary in all programs.
 Students using our History Alive!
 The Ancient World program can look up words like dynasty, democracy and dharma…and that’s just in the Ds!
 Of course, we’ve kept the in-line definitions in the student text. […]

 Estelle Shumann is a writer interested in a wide range of educational methods.
 Having played several instruments and been exposed to many art forms in her childhood, she finds that solving the education puzzle today requires more than simply a large budget.
 She currently writes and researches about online education.
-Decades ago, the term […]
+Decades ago, the term “face-time” […]

 Can’t you just see that spotless desk gleaming in the corner of your classroom?
 Nothing but your laptop and maybe a few “World’s Best Teacher” mementos?
 Okay, so we can’t promise you a paperless classroom overnight, but we hope you’ll discover a dramatic decrease in paper use in your classroom with the introduction of Applying […]